Princeton drops Woodrow Wilson's name from school due to 'racist thinking'

 The trustees voted to remove the name on Friday.

-Princeton University will remove President Woodrow Wilson’s name from its public policy school and a residential college, the school’s president announced.
+Princeton University will remove former President Woodrow Wilson’s name from its public policy school and a residential college, the school’s president announced Saturday.

 Christopher Eisgruber announced the institution’s decision in a statement published on the school’s website.
 He cited Wilson’s “racist views and policies” as the main factor in the decision.